christophergandrud/datafest2017_rep_research_tools/README.md

 Christopher Gandrud

 Presents a reproducible research framework centered around RStudio/R Markdown.
+You can view the slide deck at: <http://tinyurl.com/hslac87>.

+## Prerequisites

 The session assumes a basic familiarity with R (e.g. can install packages, source files, and so on).